Archimedes4/Pauly/README.md

 # Pauly
-Pauly is a hub for all things school related.
+Pauly is a hub for all things school-related.
 # Backend
-Pauly uses microsoft graph and uses sharepoint lists as a data base
+Pauly uses Microsoft graph and SharePoint lists as a database
 ## Structure
 ### Calendar
-Calendar is organized into documents of years containing collections of months.
-These months are formated as a number based on January being 1.
+The calendar is organized into documents of years containing collections of months.
+These months are formatted as a number based on January being 1.
 Inside each collection documents of days are inside.
-Each day contains the day, month and year.
+Each day contains the day, month, and year.
 As well as the school day and schedule id.
 If the schedule does not have a value it is schedule one (default schedule).
 ### Commissions
-Commissions are organized into documents that are named with there commission id.
-In each document their is a
+Commissions are organized into documents that are named with their commission id.
+In each document, there is a
 1. Start date
 2. End date
 3. Hidden